 A second level of calibration was implemented for p-doped $Si_{1-x}Ge_x$ samples.
 In this case, the variable $C_B$ was introduced in the $\varepsilon_c$ function giving rise to $\varepsilon_c(T,X,C_B)$:

 $m(T)$ is a second-order polynomial function of temperature with parameters $b’$, $c’$ and $d’$, while $C_0$ is a constant yielding $g(C_B,T) \approx 1$ for very low-doping (hence, for very low doping, $\varepsilon_s(T,X,C_B) \approx \varepsilon_s(T,X)$.
 All fitting parameters were reported in Table 1.
-We note that the expressions for crystalline Si and Ge were obtained from in-house parametrizations achieved in Ref \cite{huet2020} by some of us. \\ Figure 2c-d shows the calculated reflectivity map (from our fitting expression) for undoped (Figure 2c) and boron-doped (Figure 2d) samples.
-Coloured dots with the experimental values were also plotted showing on overall a good agreement between the mathematical model and spectroscopic ellipsometry data. \\ A closer look to Figure 2c highlights a huge dependency of crystal R on the temperature, governed by the material phonons, with a remarkable steepness, while only slight variation can be found when moving along X.\\ Importantly, we observed that, in the large $T$ and $X$ ranges, the crystalline $Si_{1-x}Ge_x$ reflectivity has an average value of $\sim$ 0.60.\\ In the case of p-doped material, Figure 2d, we observed an almost negligible dependence of R on the dopant concentration, with similar results to that for the undoped sample with the same alloy fraction (i.e. X=0.3).\\
+We note that the expressions for crystalline Si and Ge were obtained from parameterizations achieved in Ref \cite{huet2020} by some of us. \\ Figure 3a-b shows the calculated reflectivity map (from our fitting expression) for undoped (3a) and boron-doped (Figure 3b) samples.
+Coloured dots representing the experimental values were also plotted showing on overall a good agreement between the mathematical model and spectroscopic ellipsometry data.
+Numerically the errors associated to the modeled reflectivity result within $\sim 5 \%$, as detailed in Table S1 and S2. \\ A closer look to Figure 3a highlights a huge dependency of crystal R on the temperature, governed by the material phonons, with a remarkable steepness, while only slight variation can be found when moving along X.\\ Importantly, we observed that, in the large $T$ and $X$ ranges, the crystalline $Si_{1-x}Ge_x$ reflectivity has an average value of $\sim$ 0.60.\\ In the case of p-doped material, Figure 3b, we observed slight dependence of R on the dopant concentration.\\